martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 The `max_size` argument allows to specify the maximum size of the persisted string.
 This maximum size is used when it comes to validate field values.
 Defaults to `nil`.

+### `url`

+A `url` field allows persisting _valid_ URL addresses.
+In addition to the [common field options](#common-field-options), such fields support the following arguments:

+#### `max_size`

+The `max_size` argument is optional and defaults to 200 characters.
+It allows to specify the maximum size of the persisted URLs.
+This maximum size is used for the corresponding column definition and when it comes to validate field values.

 ### `uuid`

 A `uuid` field allows persisting Universally Unique IDentifiers (`UUID` objects).